-We will fully engage our candidates, our creative talent, audience and industry through the project and demonstrate the spectrum of opportunities within the festival and events sector.
+We will fully engage our candidates, our creative talent, audience and industry through the project and demonstrate the spectrum of opportunities within the music sector.
 We will also create a number of opportunities to up skill and assist existing talent to support its future industry.

-The longer than average, in depth work placements are designed to equip each candidate with the tools and skills for the duration of their career.
+The training and placements are designed to equip each candidate with the tools and skills for the duration of their career.

-OneFest wants to build a resilient festival sector that also values diversity.
+OneFest wants to build a resilient music sector that also values diversity.

-We recognise that to do this, people entering the industry need appropriate professional development opportunities.
+We recognise that to do this, people entering the industry need appropriate support and opportunities.

-The real strength of this festival sector development project is the collaborative partnership that underpins in.
-This unique partnership of like-minded, organisations, such as AIF (Association of Independent Festivals) The Round House, Create Jobs -London, The Hub, The 100 Club, PRS for Music, PRS Foundation, Young Guns Network alongside OneFest will be the key to it’s success.
+The real strength of this development project is the collaborative partnership that underpins in.
+This unique partnership of like-minded, organisations, such as Higher Rhythm, The Lead Mill, EartH, Big Star Business Management, Music Managers Forum, PRS for Music, PRS Foundation, Music Glue, SSE, Saari Music and Sapphire & Steel alongside OneFest will be the key to it’s success.

 As the UK’s leading funder of new music, PRS for Music Foundation supports the creation and performance of outstanding new music.
 In order for artists, songwriters and music creators to thrive, it is important that the next generation of music industry professionals is well-prepared for the challenges facing the music sector.
 PRS Foundation is pleased to work closely with OneFest to nurture future industry figures.